 13. Hard Part Undercut

-A quiff with a hard part is created at the front, leaving length to style on both sides.
+A quiff with a hard part is created at the front, leaving some length to style on both sides.

 14. Caesar Undercut